WHAT IS A CONTRACT LAWYER: UNDERSTANDING THEIR ROLE AND RESPONSIBILITY

 Protection of Intellectual Property

-Intellectual property (IP), like trademarks, copyrights, patents, and trade secrets, are a valuable asset to any company.
-Business contract lawyers play a crucial role in safeguarding these assets by:
+Intellectual property (IP), including trademarks, copyrights, patents, and trade secrets, represents a significant portion of a company’s economic value.
+According to the U.S. Patent and Trademark Office (USPTO), IP-intensive industries contribute over 38% of U.S. GDP, underscoring the importance of strong legal protections.
+Business contract lawyers play a vital role in safeguarding these assets by:

 • Drafting Clear Ownership Clauses: They ensure ironclad clauses that explicitly define ownership rights to any IP created during the course of a contract.
 This prevents ambiguity and potential disputes down the line.